andrew henderson menu

 Do I have to visit Malta to become a citizen?

-When do I actually make the investment?
+When do I have to make the investment?

 Luckily, you’ll only be required to make the entire investment after passing the application’s due diligence step.